mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 - R-Bloggers
 - Learn-R
 - R
-title: The Most Useful R Package I've Ever Made (That You Don't Know Yet)
+title: The Most Useful R Package (That You've Never Heard Of)
 date: 2022-06-02 06:00:00 -0400
 excerpt: 'This is the most useful R package that I''ve ever made that can help you tremendously AND you probably don''t know it yet. '